U.S. Navy Super Hornets Refuel Four Italian F-35Bs and Four Harriers Over The Gulf Of Aden

 The refuelings took place over the Gulf of Aden as the USS Abraham Lincoln Carrier Strike Group (CSG) conducted a Multi-Large Deck Event (MLDE) with the Italian Navy’s ITS Cavour CSG.

 Two U.S. Navy F/A-18E Super Hornet, belonging to Strike Fighter Squadron (VFA) 151 and 14, carried out aerial refueling with four Italian F-35B Lightning II and four AV-8B+ Harrier II jets attached to ITS Cavour Carrier Strike Group, on Oct.
 18, 2024.
-Although the Italians had practiced refueling from Super Hornets during Neptune Strike 2022, this was the first time a “package” of eight Italian aircraft were refueled by the U.S. Navy tanker.
+Although the Italians had practiced refueling from Super Hornets during Neptune Strike 2022, this was the first time a “package” of eight Italian aircraft were refueled by the U.S. Navy tankers.

 The AAR (Air-to-Air Refueling) took place over the Gulf of Aden, in the 5th Fleet AOR (Area Of Responsibility), within the context of the second Multi-Large Deck Event (MLDE) between the Abraham Lincoln Carrier Strike Group (CSG) and Italian Navy’s ITS Cavour CSG.
 This exercise provided both naval forces, with over 7,500 U.S. and Italian Sailors and Marines, the opportunity to enhance their interoperability through integrated planning, cross-deck exchanges, communications drills, a fast-roping exercise, and a coordinated air defense drill.